christophersbarrett/mulberry-wiki/An-Overview-of-the-Mulberry-Tools.md

 ## The Mulberry Builder

-Location: lib/builder.rb
+Location: `builder.rb`

 The Mulberry Builder takes content and customizations from a given “content source,” and combines it with the Mulberry Application Framework to create a functional application for a specified target environment (referred to as the “build target”).

 A Mulberry project — as created by the Mulberry CLI — is one example of a content source, but the builder can consume any content source that exposes an interface via a Build Helper.
-A Build Helper must provide an interface as defined by the base Build::BuildHelper class (lib/builder/build_helper.rb).
+A Build Helper must provide an interface as defined by the base Build::BuildHelper class (`builder/build_helper.rb`).
 This interface allows the Builder to interrogate the Build Helper in order to access the content and customizations provided by the content source.

 Separately, the Builder must be provided with information about the target environment for which it is building the application.
-Based on that information, the builder creates a project directory using a project template (lib/builder/project_templates/), and then populates the project directory with the Mulberry Application Framework files and the content and customizations from the content source.
+Based on that information, the builder creates a project directory using a project template (`builder/project_templates/`), and then populates the project directory with the Mulberry Application Framework files and the content and customizations from the content source.

 The output of the Builder is a project directory that can be compiled if necessary, and then executed in the target environment.